-A small respiratory cavity.
+An air sac is a small respiratory cavity.
 In birds, air sacs lead off the lungs and often enter the bones.
 They improve the efficiency of air ventilation in the lungs and contribute to the lightness of the bones.
-In many insects they occur as expansions in the tracheae (breathing tubes) and improve gas exchange by increasing the surface area of available for respiration.
+In many insects they occur as expansions in the tracheae (breathing tubes) and improve gas exchange by increasing the surface area available for respiration.